List of Courage the Cowardly Dog characters: The Magic Tree

-The Magic TreeVoiced by Peter FernandezThe Magic Tree is a magical tree that Courage grows, capable of making ideas and dreams come true.
+The Magic Tree is a magical tree that Courage grows, capable of making ideas and dreams come true.
 It can also talk.
 It grants wishes, whether they are good or bad, and it ends up granting a wish for Eustace which causes Muriel's head to swell up.
-Eustace then considers it a threat and decides to chop the tree down and Courage has to defend it for three days in order to cure Muriel.
-Although Eustace had a bit of sympathy, he chose to cut it down anyway despite its warnings of what will happen if he does.
+Eustace then considers it a threat and decides to chop the tree down and Courage has to defend it for three days to cure Muriel.
+Although Eustace had a bit of sympathy, he chose to cut it down anyway despite its warnings of what would happen if he did.
 After the tree has been cut down and before it dies, it tells Courage how to cure Muriel.
 The tree had the last laugh against Eustace as the episode ended with Eustace's head swollen up just like Muriel's had been in retaliation for cutting it down.